-- required by Faculties; candidates will be advised at the time of application if they must provide it.
-Where proof is required, documentation will be verified - a. the Faculty of Law, if application is made to the Faculty of Law; - b. the Faculty of Medicine and Dentistry, if the application is made to the Dentistry, Medicine, Dental Hygiene or Medical Laboratory Science programs: - the Aboriginal Student Services Centre, acting on behalf of all other Faculties, if application is made to any other program.
+- (1) Definition of an Aboriginal Applicant: For the purpose of application and admission to the University of Alberta, and in accordance with the Constitution Act, 1982, Part II, Section 35(2), an Aboriginal applicant is an Indian, Inuit, or Métis person of Canada, or a person who is accepted by one of the Aboriginal peoples of Canada as a member of their community. - (2) Proof of Aboriginal Ancestry: Proof of Aboriginal ancestry may be required by Faculties; candidates will be advised at the time of application if they must provide it.
+Where proof is required, documentation will be verified by - a. the Faculty of Law, if application is made to the Faculty of Law; - b. the Faculty of Medicine and Dentistry, if the application is made to the Dentistry, Medicine, Dental Hygiene or Medical Laboratory Science programs; - c. the Aboriginal Student Services Centre, acting on behalf of all other Faculties, if application is made to any other program.